nategri/chernobyl_dice/README.md

 once to generate the number, and once again to clear the display.
 The size of the number to be generated is displayed in blinking digits.

+## Statistical Performance

+Further aimprovement may be possible (a slight 0-bit bias is suspected), but currently the Chernobyl Dice is capable of generating a
+1.0+ megabit file that passes [a Python implementation](https://github.com/dj-on-github/sp800_22_tests) of the NIST statistical test suite [1].
+This means the Chernolbyl Dice is likely a *very* fair dice.

 ## CAD Drawing

 A Fusion 360 CAD drawing of the device can be viewed and downloaded at this URL: